BeckyDTP/tagmechanic-sigil-plugin/README.md

     $ cd ./tagmechanicmod-sigil-plugin

-To create the plugin zip file, run the buildplugin.py script (root of the repository tree) with Python (2 or 3)
+To create the plugin zip file, run the buildplugin script (root of the repository tree) with Python (2 or 3)

     $./buildplugin (so long as buildplugin's executable bit is set, otherwise ... $python ./buildplugin)